Let’s discuss the cost to build a machinery shed!

 3. Materials

-Our machinery sheds are manufactured from Australian-made steel including heavy-duty UB columns and open web trusses which means that rises and falls in steel prices directly impacts the cost of machinery sheds.
+Our machinery sheds are manufactured from Australian-made steel including heavy-duty UB columns and open web trusses.
+This means that rises and falls in steel prices directly impacts the cost of machinery sheds.

 Rest assured we do all we can to minimise the impact of any steel price rises on our sheds.
 We do this by negotiating with our suppliers and holding higher levels of stock.